RoryQo/Difference-in-Number-of-Children-by-Education-Level-in-Men/README.md

 The residual plots do not indicate severe violations of model assumptions, though some mild dispersion suggests additional variance not captured by a simple Poisson model.

 ---

 ## Conclusion
 This study finds that education level has a modest association with the number of children men have, with those without a bachelor's degree tending to have slightly more children on average.
 However, the effect is not as strong as commonly assumed, and mild overdispersion suggests that additional factors contribute to family size differences.
+This finding challenges the stereotype that less educated individuals tend to have more children.
 Further research incorporating socioeconomic and cultural variables may provide a more comprehensive understanding of the relationship between education and fertility.